Butterfly pea flower turns these frosty protein bites a beautiful blue and full of nutrition after a sweaty workout or busy day.

 And I used bananas since I wanted a really creamy texture, and bananas also provide sweetness and a strong enough flavor to overcome the any bean flavor.
 And, as with my other workout snack bites, the protein in these recipes comes from white beans.

-I have used white beans quite successfully in the other high protein bites I mentioned earlier, this wildly popular white bean cookie dough recipe here, and even a few more recipes – you can see a few under my white bean recipes listing here.
+I have used white beans quite successfully in the other high protein bites I mentioned earlier, this wildly popular white bean cookie dough recipe here.

 In these protein bites, white navy beans provide the perfect blank palate to carry the fruity flavor of ripe soft fruits.
 So the result is highly nutritious and energizing.

-The beans themselves are full of protein, fiber and a slew of other nutritional benefits, including potassium and iron, good for shiny hair among other effects; thiamine for a boost to your cognitive abilities; heart-supporting folate and magnesium, and copper to fight inflammation and antioxidants.
+The beans themselves are full of protein, fiber and a slew of other nutritional benefits.
+These include potassium and iron, good for shiny hair; thiamine for your cognitive abilities; heart-supporting folate and magnesium; and copper to fight inflammation, and antioxidants.

 I chose to use organic canned beans though I’m sure freshly cooked beans would work as well.
 If you use canned, be sure to use organic, to be sure the beans don’t have additional ingredients.
 And I chose unsalted so I could control the sodium.

 In this recipe, the addition of butterfly pea flower tea brings the same health benefits of green tea, but without any caffeine.
 It tastes like green tea too.
 (Although I add so little to this recipe, the taste isn't evident.)